 The eDART Voltage Schedule application is used to ensure consistent tracking and reporting protocols for communication of generator voltage schedules between Transmission Owners, Generation Owners, and PJM.
-It is the preferred method for voltage schedule communication.
-Alternative or supplemental email communication of voltage schedules by Transmission Owners to Generation Owners, with copy to PJM via the email address voltageschedules@pjm.com is acceptable but not preferred.
+Effective June 1, 2020, it is the required method for voltage schedule communication for PJM generators.
 On an annual basis, PJM shall initiate a voltage schedule review, in which applicable generator voltage schedules shall be reviewed and updated as needed by Transmission Owners, for acknowledgement by Generation Owners through the eDART Voltage Schedule application or by email.